But for now, let’s take a closer look at the top 10 pharmaceutical and medical device companies in Ireland.

 Area/Products: Diagnostics, medical devices, generic pharmaceuticals and nutritionals.

 Brief history: Abbott worldwide was founded in 1888.
-Globally, Abbott employs almost 70,000 people, with a customer base across almost 130 countries.
-2014 global sales were $22 billion.
-Abbott work in research, development, manufacture and marketing of a range of products.
-Their portfolio spans the breadth of healthcare including medical devices, diagnostics, branded generic pharmaceuticals and nutritionals.
+Globally, Abbott currently employs 1070,000 people, with a customer base across over 130 countries and global sales in 2019 of $19.95 billion.
+Abbott work in research, development, manufacture, and marketing of a range of products.
+Their portfolio spans the breadth of healthcare including medical devices, diagnostics, branded generic pharmaceuticals, and nutritionals.

 Area/Products: Pharmaceutical and medical device multi-speciality health care company